stilkov/stilkov.github.io/content/post/2023-07-27-Perils-of-Centralization.md

 a best practice is in the data space.
 Luckily, there is a counter-movement:
-The [data mesh approach](https://www.datamesh-architecture.com) fundamentally adopts the idea of decentralized responsibility, and is a great match for organizations that have adopted the concept of self-containend, value-stream oriented teams.
+The [data mesh approach](https://www.datamesh-architecture.com) fundamentally adopts the idea of decentralized responsibility, and is a great match for organizations that have adopted the concept of self-containend, value stream-oriented teams.

 I believe that especially as money has become more expensive, creating centralized pools of (meta) data will be harder and harder to justify to